-Day 1: Our tour begins with a flight from London to Malaga from where we’ll transfer to our hotel.
+Day 1: The tour begins early afternoon at Malaga’s Costa del Sol airport.
+We will then begin our 140 mile drive towards Jerez.
 The journey to the hotel takes us past one of the most famous migration routes in the world, the Strait of Gibraltar, and depending on the weather conditions we’ll break our journey at various migration watch points along the way.
 Although the bulk of the bird migration will have passed, we should still see small numbers of Booted and Short-toed Eagles, Griffon Vultures, Black Kites and maybe the very first returning Honey-buzzards - the latter species having spent the previous year in western Africa before returning, in their third year, to breed in Europe.
 Migrant passerines may also be present and we may see both Pied and Spotted Flycatchers, Subalpine Warbler, or groups of European Bee-eaters making their way north.
 Night near Zahara.

 Day 2: The shallow lagoons around Jerez play host to one of the country’s special birds, White-headed Duck.
 This will be our main target species for the day, but the first full day in a new country is always exciting and new species will come thick and fast.
 Wet fields, saltpans and small lagoons should hold herons, including both Purple and Squacco while Slender-billed Gulls grace the salinas and White Storks, Gull-billed Terns and yet more raptors are almost sure to feature.
 The White-headed Ducks can be on several small lakes, which also play host to Red-crested Pochard and in most years even Marbled Duck.
 The nearby woodland and scrub holds Melodious and Sardinian Warblers, Crested Tits, and Short-toed Treecreepers.
 On the way back to our hotel we’ll divert from the main road to check out one of Europe’s rarest breeding species, Little Swift, a common bird throughout Africa that has a toehold in Spain.
 Night near Zahara.